You should complete the price/commercial evaluation of tenders.

 - to the transportation of sub-assemblies and parts, often through a global supply chain

-- to the use of products or works and
+- to the use of products or works

-- the delivery of services
+- to the delivery of services

 - to the re-use, recycling, remanufacture and

-- final disposal of materials.
+- to the final disposal of materials.

-Where Life Cycle costing or Whole Life Costing has been detailed in the specification; the evaluation should take into account all of the identifiable costs attributable to a product or service from:
+Where life-cycle costing or whole life costing has been detailed in the specification; the evaluation should take into account all of the identifiable costs attributable to a product or service from: